radio4000/supabase/readme.md

 ```
 psql <postgres_url>
 ```

 By default:
 - `<postgres_url>` = `postgres://postgres:postgres@localhost:5432/postgres`

 ### Eject app (do not)

 Do not eject the app with `supabase eject`; just like `create-react-app` in the frontend, we're happy to get the supabase cli updates.

-## production hosting/deploy
+## Deploying

+@todo

 ## User authentication (emails)